loda-lang/loda-programs/programs/oeis/list2.md

 * [A290561](http://oeis.org/A290561) ([L08 program](290/A290561.asm)): a(n) = n + cos(n*Pi/2).
 * [A290604](http://oeis.org/A290604) ([L05 program](290/A290604.asm)): a(0) = 2, a(1) = 2; for n > 1, a(n) = a(n-1) + 2*a(n-2) + 3.
 * [A290631](http://oeis.org/A290631) ([L11 program](290/A290631.asm)): a(n) = (n^2 + 1) * (2*n - 1).
+* [A290662](http://oeis.org/A290662) ([L23 program](290/A290662.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 899", based on the 5-celled von Neumann neighborhood.
 * [A290682](http://oeis.org/A290682) ([L11 program](290/A290682.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 929", based on the 5-celled von Neumann neighborhood.
 * [A290683](http://oeis.org/A290683) ([L15 program](290/A290683.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 929", based on the 5-celled von Neumann neighborhood.
 * [A290699](http://oeis.org/A290699) ([L11 program](290/A290699.asm)): a(n) = 2^n - n + n^2.